AURUMWAYcom/arc/README.md

 Copyright (c) 2009-2013 Bitcoin Developers
 Copyright (c) 2011-2013 AurumWayCoin ARC  Developers

-What is AurumWayCoin ARC ?
+What is AurumWayCoin AURC ?
 ----------------

 AurumWayCoin ARC  is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.